asyncapi/website/pages/blog/2021-summary.md

 We spent $1200 on paid marketing on LinkedIn to increase awareness about AsyncAPI Hackathon and Conference.
 We noticed a large increase in impressions on our sponsored posts.
 These sponsored posts did not link to our AsyncAPI website but to the conference registration site.
 To summarize, $1200 converted into 763 visits to the registration website and ... wait for it ... wait for it ...
 15 registrations.
 I have to tell you that 2021 taught me that there is nothing better than organic marketing.
 Better pay $1200 to contributors for their work rather than give it out to LinkedIn.

 I recommend everyone to maintain a relationship with the community also on LinkedIn.
 This social media is changing.
-Many folks that are not active on Twitter are active on LinkedIn, and you should address them.
+Many folks that are not active on Twitter are active on LinkedIn, and you should target them.
 In the end, reposting stuff you have for Twitter to LinkedIn is not very time-consuming.

 In Q4 of 2021, we also started streaming different meetings to LinkedIn.
 In three months, we noted 1180 views of our streaming content.
 So we basically enabled over 1k users to watch the content they would probably not watch if LinkedIn was their only social media channel.
 Think about it, omnichannel is the only way to build the community,